Here’s a serious question for you – do best practices in recruitment change with the turn of the year?

 7. Say no quickly

-No one likes the feeling of being lead on.
-Just because you have a large volume of candidates, this is not an excuse to keep your candidates hoping they will hear back from you.
-The problem is, if 1,000 candidates apply for an open role and 980 are a bad fit, you can’t send that many rejection letters in a short time frame.
+No one likes the feeling of being led on, or worse – ghosted, so it’s important to communicate effectively.
+Just because you have a large volume of candidates, it’s not an excuse to keep your candidates hoping to hear back from you.
+And yet, if 1,000 candidates apply for an open role and 980 are a bad fit, you can’t send that many rejection letters in such a short time frame.